| Crates.io | ecdh-omr |

 }

-Fundamentally, because it is a polling based scheme, rather than Fuzzy Message Detection for example where the server does matching work, its scale is limited by bandwidth and compute.
+Fundamentally, because it is a polling based scheme, rather than Fuzzy Message Detection (eprint) for example where the server does matching work, its scale is limited by bandwidth in addition to compute.

-CSIDH/CTIDH technically supports this scheme, but aren't researched well enough researched to be viable at this point.
-Due to the scale limitations of ECDH-OMR though, it may be conceivable that CTIDH-OMR or ECDH-CTIDH-OMR could be usable in certain circumstances.
+CSIDH/CTIDH technically supports this scheme, but aren't researched well enough to be viable at this point.
+Due to the scale limitations of ECDH-OMR though, it may be conceivable that CTIDH-OMR or ECDH-CTIDH-OMR could be usable in certain circumstances, provided the implementation is fast enough to handle a reasonable amount of hints.
+An experimental non-constant-time proof-of-concept is available.

 ML-KEM is not commutative, so this would require a way for a third party to change the ciphertext without changing the secret embedded within.
 We're not aware of whether this is possible or not.